 For most patients, arrhythmias are unpredictable and intermittent, which makes diagnosis difficult.
 In these situations, an electrophysiology (EP) study is the best, most accurate diagnostic tool.

-Boulder Community Hospital (BCH) has the only dedicated EP program in Boulder County.
+Foothills Hospital has the only dedicated EP program in Boulder County.
 It is one of Colorado’s most sophisticated EP labs with an all-digital biplane cardiac imaging system and a three-dimensional cardiac mapping system.
 An experienced team of specially trained doctors, nurses and technicians perform all studies and procedures.

 The EP study looks at the heart's electrical signals and pinpoints the cause and location of the heart rhythm problem.
 Performed by certified cardiac specialists, the study diagnoses the arrhythmia and helps identify the best treatment by: